 You can buy tickets for the 2016-2017 season at the box office or by phone using the Concertgebouw Line.

 - Box office opening hours – The Royal Concertgebouw box office is open from Monday to Friday from 1.00 pm to 7.00 pm, and on Saturday and Sunday from 10.00 am to 7.00 pm.
 Every day after 7.00 pm, the box office is only open for tickets for the concert on that particular evening.
 If no evening concert is scheduled, the box office will close at 5.00 pm.
 Box office openings may vary on public holidays.
 Please call the Concertgebouw Line at the number below for more information.

 - Concertgebouw Line – You can reserve tickets by phone using the Concertgebouw Line, open daily from 10.00 am to 5.00 pm.: 0900 671 83 45 (within the Netherlands) or 0031 20 671 83 45 (can be reached only by foreign phone numbers)

 - Email – For questions or comments about ticket sales, you can also send an email to:

 For other questions, please send an email to:

 People wishing to attend a concert that has been sold out can go to the box office on the day of the concert one hour and 15 minutes before the concert is due to start to purchase tickets that have been previously reserved but that have not been collected.
 These tickets will be distributed on a first come, first served basis.

 For each concert ticket, a supplement is included in the ticket price.
-This allows visitors to enjoy a free drink before the concert and during intermission at any of our refreshment counters. except for the champagne bar or the Concertgebouw Café.
+This allows visitors to enjoy a free drink before the concert and during intermission at any of our refreshment counters, except for the champagne bar or the Concertgebouw Café.
 For some concerts, drinks are not included in the ticket price.
 This is mentioned for each concert on the website under 'Pricing'.